Stroke Tests and Treatment

 Strokes Require Immediate Treatment

-Thrombolytic medicine, such as tPA, breaks up blood clots and can restore blood flow to the damaged area.
+Thrombolytic medicine, such as alteplase or tPA, breaks up blood clots and can restore blood flow to the damaged area.
 People who receive this medicine are more likely to have less long-term impairment.
 However, there are strict criteria for who can receive thrombolytics.
-The most important is that the person be examined and treated by a specialized stroke team within three hours of when the symptoms start.
+The most important is that the person be examined and treated by a specialized stroke team within 4.5 hours of when the symptoms start.
 If the stroke is caused by bleeding rather than clotting, this treatment can make the damage worse, so care is needed to diagnose the cause before giving treatment.

 In other circumstances, blood thinners such as heparin and Coumadin are used to treat strokes.
 Aspirin may also be used.
 Other medications may be needed to control associated symptoms.
 Pain killers may be needed to control severe headache.
 Medicine may be needed to control high blood pressure.